Costco Ends American Express Canada Credit Card Partnership

 It seems as though American Express Canada’s partnership with Costco has come to an end.
 While not officially announced, all American Express True Earnings Credit Cards from Costco applications and marketing material have been pulled from Costco locations and American Express’ website.

 It looks like American Express is replacing the Costco True Earnings Card with a very similar and extremely competitive alternative which was launched in early August called the New SimplyCash Card.
-The New SimplyCash Card offers 5% in the first 6 months on gas, groceries and restaurants (up to $250 cash back for the no-fee card and $400 cash back for the fee card) and 1.25% on every thing else.
-The 6 month promotion is very rich, and the 1.25% cash back rate on all other spend without any caps is the richest for a no-fee cash back card in Canada.
+The New SimplyCash Card offers 2.5% in the first 3 months on purchases (up to $150 cash back for the no-fee card and $400 cash back for the fee card) and 1.25% afterwards.
+The 3 month promotion is quite high, and the 1.25% cash back rate on all other spend without any caps is the richest for a no-fee cash back card in Canada.
 It’s now available to all Canadians, not just former Costco cardholders.

 This is a massive loss for American Express Canada on multiple fronts.
 Firstly, from an issuing perspective we would estimate that the Costco program was one of Canada’s larger and more profitable credit card partnership programs, with close to $1B in credit card outstandings.
 We would expect it to be a relatively high performing portfolio with good spend and low losses due to the attractive demographics offered by the Costco membership.
 Let’s assume they earn a 3.5% ROA on the portfolio, that would infer a $35M profit.
 Regardless, for a company like Amex Canada, losing such a significant amount of cardholders in a small country, is going to hurt.